-Research and development costs, consisting principally of salaries, payroll taxes, research and laboratory fees, hospital and consultant fees related to the clinical trials, are expensed as incurred.
+Research and development costs are expensed when incurred and consist principally of salaries, payroll taxes, research and laboratory fees, hospital and consultant fees related to the clinical trials, and the Company's PentaLyte solution for use in human clinical trials.

-Stock-based Compensation - The Company accounts for stock-based awards to employees using the intrinsic value method in accordance with APB No. 25, Accounting for Stock Issued to Employees.
+Stock-based compensation - The Company accounts for stock-based awards to employees using the intrinsic value method in accordance with Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees.

-Stock Split - In October 1997, the Company effected a three-for-one split of its common shares.
+Stock split - In October 1997, the Company effected a three-for-one split of its common shares.
 All share and per share amounts have been restated to reflect the stock split for all periods presented.

-Net Loss Per Share - In February 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 128, "Earnings per Share" (SFAS 128).
+Net loss per share - In February 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 128, "Earnings per Share" (SFAS 128).
 The Company adopted SFAS 128 in the second quarter of fiscal 1998 and restated earnings (loss) per share (EPS) data for prior periods to conform with SFAS 128.
 SFAS 128 requires a dual presentation of basic and diluted EPS.
 Basic EPS excludes dilution and is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
 Diluted EPS reflects the potential dilution from securities and other contracts which are exercisable or convertible into common shares.
 As a result of operating losses, there is no difference between basic and diluted calculations of EPS.